sopel-irc/sopel.chat/_upgrading/sopel-7.md

   [docs-identifier-lower]: /docs/api.html#sopel.tools.Identifier._lower
   [docs-identifier-lower-swapped]: /docs/api.html#sopel.tools.Identifier._lower_swapped

+### Accessing the database

+While Sopel's [migration to SQLAlchemy](#database-support) doesn't affect *most* of the `bot.db` API, some plugins that make use of the more direct methods might need to be rewritten for Sopel 7.
+Non-exhaustively:

+* `bot.db.connect()` now returns a SQLAlchemy `Connection` object that doesn't have all the same attributes as the one provided by native `sqlite` (e.g. `connection.cursor`)
+* `bot.db.execute()` *should* still return an object that behaves like a `Cursor`, but since it's actually a SQLAlchemy wrapper not everything is guaranteed to work exactly the same
+* `bot.db.get_uri()` hasn't functionally changed, but it's important to remember that it now *might* return a URI with a non-`sqlite` dialect

 ### Managing URL callbacks

 For quite a while, Sopel plugins wishing to override the `url.py` plugin's